joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 * _/imagine a dense forest of bioluminescent plants, in the style of surrealism, radiating a sense of wonder and mystery --chaos 50 --weird 1500_
 * _/imagine a small fluffy kitten playing in a garden filled with vibrant flowers, in the style of anime, embodying a sense of joy and playfulness --niji 5 --style cute_
 * _/imagine a sunken cityscape with walls adorned in vibrant graffiti, in the style of Photorealism infused with Graffiti art, soft and dappled sunlight filtering through the water_
-* _/imagine a pack of wolves::3 howling in a forest under a full moon::2, in the style of Cubism, #wildlife 'Wildlife Chronicles series'
 * _/imagine an expansive valley dotted with wildflowers, in the style of bird's-eye view, capturing the grandeur of nature, drone photograph --aspect 16:9_
 * _/imagine a group of dancers in a whirl of vibrant colors and fluid forms, in the style of Abstract Expressionism, energy and rhythm of dance --quality .25_
 * _/imagine a lone tree standing against a stark and snowy landscape under the icy blue winter sky, in the style of Minimalism, UHD --stylize 50_